eebtehal/Udacity-Stack-OverFlow-Survey-2017/README.md

 I have used data from StackOverflow 2017 Annual Developers Survey, to get a closer look at the questions.
 This survey conducted on many developers and contains over 64,000 reviews, from all over the world.

 # Installation
-There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
-The code should run with no issues using Python versions 3.*.
+There should be no libraries necessary to run the code here after anaconda is distributed to Python.
+The code should work without problems using Python versions 3.
 # Project Motivation
 For this project, I was interestested in using Stack Overflow data from 2017 to better understand: